 In particular, it assesses the completeness, adequacy, functionality and reliability of the components of the internal control system, the risk management process and the corporate processes, also with regard to their ability to identify and prevent errors and irregularities.
-In this context, amongst others, it audits the risk control and regulatory compliance corporate functions, also through participation in plans, so as to generate added value and improve the effectiveness of the control and corporate governance processes.
+In this context, amongst others, it audits the risk control and regulatory compliance corporate functions, also through participation in projects, so as to generate added value and improve the effectiveness of the control and corporate governance processes.
 The audit action directly concerns Intesa Sanpaolo and the Group companies.

-The Internal Auditing is also responsible for assessing the effectiveness of RAF definition process, the internal consistency of the overall framework and compliance of Bank operations with the RAF.
+Internal Auditing is also responsible for assessing the effectiveness of RAF definition process, the internal consistency of the overall framework and compliance of Bank operations with the RAF.

-The structure uses personnel with the appropriate professional skills and expertise and ensures that its activities are performed in accordance with international best practices and standards for internal auditing established by the Institute of Internal Auditors (IIA).
+The structure uses personnel with the appropriate professional skills and expertise, and ensures that its activities are performed in accordance with international best practices and standards for internal auditing established by the Institute of Internal Auditors (IIA).
 Internal auditors conduct their activity in accordance with the principles laid down in the Internal Auditor's Code of Ethics, inspired by that proposed by the Institute of Internal Auditors.
-As required by international standards, Internal Auditing is subject to an external Quality Assurance Review every five years; the last assessment was carried out in 2016 and assigned it the maximum rating ("Generally Compliant").
+As required by international standards, Internal Auditing is subject to an external Quality Assurance Review at least every five years; the last assessment was carried out in 2016 and assigned it the maximum rating ("Generally Compliant").
+At the end of 2018, the Management Control Committee requested that said activity be carried out every three years; therefore, a new assessment was started and will end in the first quarter of 2019.